lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 --- middle

+# Document Changes

-# Changes since the -01 version
+## Changes since the -01 version
 * Added a "Use in CMS" section
 * Removed a Falon reference from the ASN.1 document (which was a typo in reference to Falcon)
 * Added SMIME-CAPS into the sa-CompositeSignature definition in the ASN.1 module